 How Does a P2P VPN Work?

-When it comes to P2P traffic, its main characteristic is that any file hosting service does not limit it.
-Instead, each individual taking part in a P2P network gets to download and upload data at any given moment.
+As explained in our ultimate guide to torrenting, the main characteristic of P2P traffic is that file hosting services don’t (and can’t) limit the flow of data.
+Instead, each individual taking part in a P2P network can download and upload data at any given moment.
 Therefore, a lot of bandwidth is required for P2P to work.